mwhiting04/VDI/README.md

 PVE VDI Client **REQUIRES** a configuration file to function.
 The client searches for this file in the following locations unless **--config** is specified on the commmand line:

 * Windows
-    * %APPDATA%\VDIClient\vdiclient.ini
+    * %APPDATA%\PercFabVDIClient\vdiclient.ini
-    * %PROGRAMFILES%\VDIClient\vdiclient.ini
+    * %PROGRAMFILES%\PercFabVDIClient\vdiclient.ini
 * Linux
-    * ~/.config/VDIClient/vdiclient.ini
+    * ~/.config/PercFabVDIClient/vdiclient.ini
-    * /etc/vdiclient/vdiclient.ini
+    * /etc/PercFabvdiclient/vdiclient.ini
-    * /usr/local/etc/vdiclient/vdiclient.ini
+    * /usr/local/etc/PercFabvdiclient/vdiclient.ini

 Please refer to **vdiclient.ini.example** for all available config file options